Charlie Slater: Departure and 2011 return

 Charlie left EastEnders on 13 January 2011.
 Martin opined that his favourite storyline to film was finding out that Kat was raped by Harry, on which he stated "I shared some emotional scenes with Kat during that storyline."
 He later stated that the storyline was "very strong".
-In October 2010, a last minute scene was filmed involving Charlie and Patrick, focusing on George Osborne's spending review, in which the characters discuss the impact of the Chancellor's plans.
+In October 2010, a last minute scene was filmed involving Charlie and Patrick, focusing on George Osborne's Spending Review, in which the characters discuss the impact of the Chancellor's plans.
 Talking about the baby swap storyline involving Kat, Alfie, Ronnie Branning (Samantha Womack) and Jack Branning (Scott Maslen), Martin explained that he only read his own parts of the script, so thought that Charlie simply leaves his grandson alone, gets drunk and the baby dies.
 On Charlie's part in the story, he said "[T]hat's terrible guilt obviously—because [he] feel[s] as though it's [his] fault that he's died.
 I was surprised when I saw the story come out [...] that it was a baby swap."
 In his autobiography, released in 2013, Martin revealed that the storyline originally planned for Charlie's exit was that he have a heart attack and die.
 He also spoke about his shock at being axed: "You know it's part and parcel of the profession to be in and out of work but after thinking Charlie was part of the future of the show, I was shocked.
 I simply didn't see it coming."
 Martin revealed that he immediately called former executive producer, John Yorke, who had introduced the character to the show, and told him of his impending on-screen death.
 Martin then revealed that he had received a call from current producers, who said Charlie was not to be killed off, and would simply go to live with eldest daughter, Lynne.

 On 2 March 2011, it was announced that Martin had recently returned to film two episodes.
 An EastEnders source told Digital Spy, "Although they've had their ups and downs, Kat deeply regrets pushing Charlie away.
 The pair have a tearful reunion and there won't be a dry eye in the house."
-Jessie Wallace, who plays Charlie's daughter Kat Moon, said that Charlie would help Kat come to terms with the fact that her baby is still alive, "With what happened the night they thought Tommy died, things were still unresolved for them.
+Jessie Wallace, who plays Charlie's daughter Kat Slater, said that Charlie would help Kat come to terms with the fact that her baby is still alive, "With what happened the night they thought Tommy died, things were still unresolved for them.
 Although they cleared the air before he left, things weren't right between them, so to have him back with her now makes it all the more special.
 It's also Charlie that makes Kat realise that she needs to bond with Tommy.
 He makes her see that she can do this."
 Martin returned for two episodes, on 19 and 21 April 2011, with his return bringing in 10.31 million viewers on 19 April, and 8.43 million on 21 April.